Threadstone-Wiki/Threadstone-Wiki/pages/update-suppression.md

 ![Picture of Update Suppressor](/images/UpdateSuppressor.PNG)

+If [instant tile ticks](global-flags.md#instant-tile-ticks) are on, then any tile tick based clock is an update suppressor.

 Update suppression was discovered by Panda4994 and RedstoneSpire and published in the video [Update Suppression, Block Duplication, Skull Converter and More](https://www.youtube.com/watch?v=mzfLHNeqjuY).

 # Basic Applications